 - Met Office

 - Northumberland County Council

 - North Tyneside Council

 - Gateshead Council

 - Newcastle City Council

 - South Tyneside Council

 - Sunderland Council

-- UK Health Security Agency [UKHSA]
+- Public Health England staying well during cold weather alerts

-- Adverse Weather and Health Plan GOV.UK
+- Public Health England/DHSC heatwave plan

-- Weather health alerts | UKHSA data dashboard

 Human Disease

 An influenza pandemic occurs when a new strain of flu emerges meaning there is no natural immunity to the virus, and it spreads easily from person to person.
 It can cause mild to severe illness and at times can lead to death.